blog-banner-image

 (Please note that this list doesn’t discuss how to interpret exactly when the “moment of death” occurs in a clinical setting, such as when doctors try to determine if a patient is officially brain-dead or still could be resuscitated or placed on a ventilator.
 Thankfully, this is an ethical topic that the medical profession—not the forensic industry—is wrestling with.)

-Featured Courses and Certification Programs in Death Investigation
+Featured Programs in Death Investigations

 People interested in pursuing fields where they can work first-hand with cadavers and crime scenes can follow a law enforcement or a science path, depending on their interests, aptitude, and available career positions.
-Either of these routes can be excellent starting places for undergraduate work, especially when followed by graduate-level program in forensics.
-In addition to providing advanced science and investigative methods, some programs offer leadership training as well, which could be useful for someone interested in management.
+Either of these routes can be an excellent starting place for undergraduate work, especially when followed by a graduate-level program in forensics.

 University of Florida